-If a word or phrase in your policy is in italics, it has a specific meaning.
+If a word or phrase is in italics, it has a specific meaning.
 In addition to the words in italics, the following words also have specific meanings:

-- 'we', 'us', and 'our' means Southern Cross Travel Insurance - 'you', 'your', and 'yourself' means the insured people named on your Certificate of Insurance.
+- 'we', 'us', and 'our' means Southern Cross Travel Insurance; and - 'you', 'your', and 'yourself' means the insured people named on the Certificate of Insurance.